Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** The ability to cast at least one spell.

-Chaotic magic flows through you and twists your astral body, you gain the following benefits:
+Chaotic magic flows through you and twists your astral body.

 * You have advantage on Strength, Dexterity and Constitution saving throws against spells and other magical effects.
 * Whenever you cast a spell of first level or higher there is a chance, that your chaotic magic twists the spell.
 Roll a percentile die, if the number rolled is equal to or less than the spell slot used to cast the Spell roll on the Wild Magic Table in the Players Handbook.